31. South West London

 What does the STP mean for your area?

-Closure of one of either Mayday Hospital in Croydon; Epsom Hospital; St Helier Hospital, St George’s Hospital, and Kingston Hospital.
+Closure of one of either Mayday Hospital in Croydon, Epsom Hospital, St Helier Hospital, St George’s Hospital or Kingston Hospital.

-The potential for cancer services at St George’s, Epsom and St Helier and the Royal Marsden hospitals in Sutton and Chelsea to be moved on to one shared site
+The potential for cancer services at St George’s, Epsom and St Helier and the Royal Marsden hospitals in Sutton and Chelsea to be merged to one shared site

 The planned extension of the Sutton vanguard - which ended when funding ran out - has raised concerns.
 For this primary care approach to be extended throughout the STP area, primary care would first have to be stabilized and funding increased, as at present there is no capacity or funding for such expansion.

 What are the proposed aims of the STP?

 - Elimination of the projected 2020/21 deficit of £726 million;

 - Reduction in the number of acute sites;

 - A transformation of primary care to local multidisciplinary teams at primary care access hubs;